This avocado pineapple smoothie bowl is packed full of superfoods for a healthy start to the day. The topping choices are endless!

 Secondly, smoothie bowls.

-No matter what you decide on, you’ve got one superfood packed bowl of green goodness (thanks to California Avocados, spinach, kiwi and pineapple) as an excellent breakfast option to start off your day.
+No matter what you decide on, you’ve got one superfood packed bowl of green goodness (thanks to avocados, spinach, kiwi and pineapple) as an excellent breakfast option to start off your day.

 Love this Avocado Pineapple Smoothie Bowl recipe?